jsherman212/xnuspy/README.md

 # Known Issues
 Sometimes a couple of my phones would get stuck at "Booting" after checkra1n's KPF runs.
 I have yet to figure out what causes this, but if it happens, try again.
 Also, if the device hangs after `bootx`, try again.
+Finally, marking the compiled `xnuspy_ctl` code as executable on my iPhone X running iOS 13.3.1 is a bit spotty, but succeeds 100% of the time on my other phones.
+If you panic with a kernel instruction fetch abort when you execute your hook program, try again.

 # xnuspy_ctl
 xnuspy will patch an `enosys` system call to point to `xnuspy_ctl_tramp`.